ThePrimeagen/refactoring.nvim/README.md

     - Also possible to Extract Block.
     - Both Extract Function and Extract Block have the capability to extract to a separate file.
+  - **115: Inline Function**
+    - Inverse of extract function
+    - In normal mode, inline occurrences of the function under the cursor
+    - The function under the cursor has to be the declaration of the function
   - **119: Extract Variable**
     - In visual mode, extracts occurrences of a selected expression to its own variable, replacing occurrences of that expression with the variable